PistachioPony/gamesparks-docs/Tutorials/Multiplayer/Score Based Asynchronous Challenges.md

 # Score Based Asynchronous Challenges

+By default, GameSparks Challenges require both players to accept the challenge before posting their scores.
+While this is ideal for some games, it's not the best for spontaneously challenging a friend to a game and saying: "Hey!
+Bet you can't beat this!"

-Turn-based multiplayer gameplay between two or more players that can check in and play their turn when it's convenient.
+Asynchronous Challenges are turn-based multiplayer gameplay between two or more players that can check in and play their turn when it's convenient.
 Similar to play-by-mail games and, more electronically, play-by-email.

-Be default GameSparks Challenges require both players to accept the challenge before posting their scores, while this is ideal for some games, it's not the best for spontaneously challenging a friend to a game and saying "Hey!
-Bet you can't beat this!"
+## Asynchronous Challenge Flow

 The flow of an Asynchronous Challenge looks like:

 1\.
 Player 1 gets an awesome score, decides to challenge another user to beat it

 2\.
-Player 1 picks who to challenge and sends a CreateChallengeRequest to the user of their choice (Player 2)
+Player 1 picks who to challenge and sends a *CreateChallengeRequest* to the user of their choice (Player 2)

 3\.
-Player 1 receives a successful CreateChallengeResponse, takes the ChallengeInstanceId and sends a LogEventRequest to save their score in that Challenge Instances ScriptData.
+Player 1 receives a successful *CreateChallengeResponse*, takes the *ChallengeInstanceId* and sends a *LogChallengeEventRequest* to save their score in that Challenge Instances ScriptData.

-In you code this should all happen very quickly.
+<q>**Note:** In your code this should all happen very quickly.</q>

 4\.
 Player 2 receives a message that Player 1 has challenged them to beat their score.

 5\.
-Player 2 sends a GetChallengeRequest to retrieve the latest details of the challenge (including Player 1's score in the Script Data).
+Player 2 sends a *GetChallengeRequest* to retrieve the latest details of the challenge (including Player 1's score in the Script Data).

 6\.
-Player 2 sends AcceptChallengeRequest and on a successful AcceptChallengeResponse the game loads the appropriate level.
+Player 2 sends *AcceptChallengeRequest* and on a successful *AcceptChallengeResponse* the game loads the appropriate level.

 7\.
-Player 2 gets a score and sends a LogChallengeEventRequest with their score and the Cloud Code script will decide the winner.
+Player 2 gets a score and sends a *LogChallengeEventRequest* with their score and the Cloud Code script will decide the winner.

 8\.
 Both Player 1 and Player 2 receive a message declaring who won and who lost.

-First thing we are going to do is create our "SetScoreOnChallenge" event, it should look like:
+## Setting Up Asynchronous Challenges

+*1.* Create a *SetScoreOnChallenge* event.
+It should look like:

 ![](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/1015909833/original/SetScore.PNG?1422972231)

-We'll take the challengeInstanceId so we know which challengeInstance we want to save the score in.
+We'll take the *challengeInstanceId* so we know which *challengeInstance* we want to save the score in.
 We'll also take the score we want to save.

-Next up, create the event "SetScoreAndCalculateOutcome", which should look like:
+*2.* Create the event *SetScoreAndCalculateOutcome*, which should look like:

 ![](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/1015909928/original/SetScoreCalculateOutcome.PNG?1422972314)

-This one doesn't take a challengeInstanceId attribute because this will only ever be called with a LogChallengeEvent, which already includes the challengeInstanceId.
-We don't use LogChallengeEvent for the previous event because it has logic associated with progressing the challenge.
+This one doesn't take a *challengeInstanceId* attribute because this will only ever be called with a *LogChallengeEvent*, which already includes the *challengeInstanceId*.
+We don't use *LogChallengeEvent* for the previous event because it has logic associated with progressing the challenge.

-Next up we'll create our Challenge:
+*3.* Create the Challenge:

 ![](https://s3.amazonaws.com/cdn.freshdesk.com/data/helpdesk/attachments/production/1015910031/original/Challenge.PNG?1422972401)

-The two very important thing to take note of here are "Turn / Attempt Consumers" which has been set to our "SetScoreAndCalculateOutcome" event.
-Next is "Leaderboard" which has been set to "Scripted Outcome", this is so we can run custom logic to determine the victor.
+<q>**Important!** Two things to take note of here.
+First, **Turn / Attempt Consumers** which has been set to our *SetScoreAndCalculateOutcome* event.
+Second, is **Leaderboard** which has been set to **Scripted Outcome** and this means we can run custom logic to determine the victor.</q>

-The next thing we need to do is add in our Cloud Code.
+*4.* Add in your Cloud Code.

-Navigate to Configurator -> Cloud Code -> *Events* -> SetScoreOnChallenge and add in the following:
+Navigate to Configurator -> Cloud Code -> *Events* -> *SetScoreOnChallenge* and add in the following:

 ```
     //Load our challenge with the challengeId we passed